 We invite submissions to two tracks:

 1) Full papers: A full paper must be no longer than 6 pages excluding the bibliography.
 There is no limit on the length of the bibliography.
 Full papers describe a complete work in the area of data management for new hardware.
-Accepted papers will be given 10 pages (plus citations) for the camera ready version and a long presentation slot during the workshop.
+Accepted papers will be given 10 pages (plus bibliography) for the camera-ready version and a long presentation slot during the workshop.

 2) Short Papers: Short papers must not exceed 2 pages excluding the bibliography.
 Short papers describe very early stage works or summaries of mature systems.
-Short papers will be included in the proceedings, given 4 pages (plus citations) for the camera ready version, and may be given a short presentation slot during the workshop.
+Short papers will be included in the proceedings, given 4 pages (plus bibliography) for the camera-ready version, and may be given a short presentation slot during the workshop.

-All accepted papers (full and short) will also be presented as posters at the workshop if the virtual platform permits.
+All accepted papers (full and short) will also be presented as posters during a workshop poster session.

-Extended versions of a selection of DaMoN'22 papers will be invited for submission to the VLDB Journal.
-Extended papers that are accepted by the VLDB Journal will appear in a special “Best of DaMoN 2022” section within one of the regular VLDBJ issues.
+We intend to invite extended versions of a selection of DaMoN'23 papers for submission to the VLDB Journal.
+Extended papers that are accepted by the VLDB Journal will appear in a special “Best of DaMoN 2023” section within one of the regular VLDBJ issues.

 Authors are invited to submit original, unpublished research papers that are not being considered for publication in any other forum.
-Manuscripts should be submitted electronically as PDF files using the latest ACM paper format to the DaMoN 2022 CMT site, at https://cmt3.research.microsoft.com/DAMON2022/.
+Manuscripts should be submitted electronically as PDF files using the latest ACM paper format to the DaMoN 2023 CMT site, at https://cmt3.research.microsoft.com/DaMoN2023.
 Submissions will be reviewed in a single-blind manner.
 Submissions that are 2 pages or shorter excluding the bibliography will be reviewed as short papers.
 Submissions that are 6 pages or shorter excluding the bibliography will be reviewed as full papers.
-Submissions that are longer than 6 pages excluding the bibliography will not be accepted.
+Submissions that are longer than 6 pages excluding the bibliography will be desk-rejected.